-6.3 A predictor for large extreme runup events due to bound large infragravity waves predictive tool for similar large runup events.
+6.3 A predictor for extreme runup events due to large infragravity waves

+As shown in the results section, an important observation of the January 16 large runup events is that these events are connected with rapid growth of wave energy in low frequency swells.
+This connection can be exploited to explore a predictive tool for similar large runup events.
 The goal of this predictor is to use a metric of ocean waves to predict a metric of water levels at the shore.
 One approach to this is to use a cutoff frequency to identify the low frequency component of the ocean wave spectra.
 However, it was found that the subjectivity of the cutoff frequency makes the predictor less robust.
 Instead, we explored an approach that uses the negative moments of the ocean wave spectra.
 In this approach, negative moments (1) at NDBC buoys were correlated to representative measures of the intensity of water level fluctuations at the tide gages.
 NDBC and tide gage pairs were determined based on proximity.
-To represent moments of the ocean energy spectra, normalized and non-normalized moments were evaluated.
-Square roots of various negative moments are nondimensionalized by their mean, e.g. $\sqrt{m{-1}}/\sqrt{m{-1}}$.
-Water levels RMS - hereinafter referred to as η{nms}/η{rms} - was chosen to represent the magnitude of the water level fluctuations.
-The best relationship was found between η{nms} and the non-normalized moments $\sqrt{m{-3}}$.
-Although $\sqrt{m{-3}}$ has rather odd units in $m/Hz^{3/2}$, it was found to be a better predictor of η{rms} than normalized moments, including $\sqrt{m{-3}f_p^3}$, $\sqrt{m{-3}f_m^3}$, and $\sqrt{m{-3}f{m_2}^3}$, where f_p , f_m , and f{m_2} are peak, mean, and zero-uperossing frequencies, respectively.
-It was also found that the use of $\sqrt{m{-3}}$ produced a considerablly improved predictor of η{rms} compared to $\sqrt{m_0}$ (e.g. R^2 from using $\sqrt{m_0}$ and $\sqrt{m{-3}f_m^3}$ are 0.55 and 0.79, respectively, for 46041-La Push for years 2016-2018).
-Figure ?? shows η{nms} and $\sqrt{m{-3}f{nms}}$ for year 2016.
-It is also normalized with its mean, i.e. η{rms}/η{rms} .
+Square roots of various negative moments are nondimensionalized by their mean, e.g. $\sqrt{m{-1}}/\sqrt{m{-1}}$ .
+Water levels RMS - hereinafter referred to as $\eta{\rm rms}$ - was chosen to represent the magnitude of the water level fluctuations.
+It is also normalized with its mean, i.e. $\eta{\rm rms}/\overline{\eta{\rm rms}}$ .